knowclip/knowclip/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**

----
-A clear and concise description of what you expected to happen.
+[A clear and concise description of what you expected to happen.]

 **Screenshots**

----
-If applicable, add screenshots to help explain your problem.
+[If applicable, add screenshots to help explain your problem.]

 **Desktop (please complete the following information):**
----

  - OS: [e.g. Mac, Linux, Windows]
  - Knowclip version [e.g. 0.7.0-beta.
 You can find this by going to Help -> About Application]

 **Additional context**

-Add any other context about the problem here.
+[Add any other context about the problem here.]